Trifall/xv6_p3/README.md

+# XV6 Modified

+A modified version of the XV6 OS for my Operating Systems course.
+We had to implement fetching of ints and strings from target processes, manage locks, implement directory commands (mkdir and chdir, pwd), and handle child processes / forking.

+## XV6 doc
 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern x86-based multiprocessor using ANSI C.